linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Continental Illinois Case(1).md

 OCC examiners established an onsite presence in Continental's trading rooms in Chicago and London on May 10 to more closely monitor the bank's rapidly deteriorating funding situation.
 Initial reports from OCC examiners indicated that major providers of overnight and term funds were failing to renew their holdings of the liabilities of the bank and Continental Illinois Corp.
 The bank was forced to prepay the deposits in Eurodollar and domestic markets and seek replacement of the CD funding in the domestic market.
 Because other funding sources were not available, the bank resorted to borrowings from the Federal Reserve Bank of Chicago.

-From May 12 - 14, a safety net of 16 banks put together a \$4.5 million line of credit for Continental.
+From May 12 - 14, a safety net of 16 banks put together a $4.5 billion line of credit for Continental.
 But, by May 15, the safety net began to unwind due to a heightened lack of confidence.
 The Comptroller and staff held meetings on May 16 and 17 with Continental, other money center banks, and regulatory agencies in Chicago, New York, and Washington to consider alternatives.
 These meetings resulted in the formation of the "temporary assistance package".

 Under the temporary assistance plan publicly announced on May 17, Continental received a  \$2 billion subordinated loan for the period necessary to develop permanent sources of funds.
 The loan was evidenced by a demand subordinated note;\$ 1.5 billion was provided by the FDIC, with the balance provided by a group of seven major U.S. banks.
 In addition, a consortium of 28 banks provided Continental with a \$5.5 billion standby line of credit.
 By virtue of this capital injection, the FDIC in effect provided assurance that Continental's would not be resolved through a pay-off of insured depositors.
 It, therefore, also provided assurance that the funds of all depositors, both insured and uninsured, were thereby fully protected.